apache/pulsar/site2/docs/window-functions-context.md

 #### getUserConfigValueOrDefault

-`getUserConfigValueOrDefault` API gets a user-defined key/value or a default value if none is present.
+The `getUserConfigValueOrDefault` API gets a user-defined key/value or a default value if none is present.

 ```java
 /**